 Click on Search by ID to reveal the search box.
 The search box allows you to search by UUID, ID (TCGA Barcodes), or file name.

-You can enter more than one UUID, ID (TCGA Barcode), or file name (separated by commas) into the search box and click Search.
+You can enter more than one UUID, ID (TCGA Barcode), or file name (one per line or separated by commas) into the search box and click Next to select a case and continue building a query using the canvas (learn more).

 The Count feature quantifies the scope of the data returned by your query.